realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 }
 ```

-Now you can setup the database schema, create a superuser, and run the app:
+Now you can set up the database schema, create a superuser, and run the app:

 ```sh
 $ python manage.py migrate